mathworks/toolboxdesign/MEX.md

 <!-- RP: let's focus on a single C++ / MEX scenario first (add), then have a closing section that talks about multiple single C++ file MEX functions.
 BP: Added the single source scenario, first.
  -->
 Suppose you have a C++ MEX source file that is self contained (has a MEX gateway and does not depend on other files).
 You want to organize this file in a way that makes building, integrating and sharing the MEX function easy.
 MEX source files need not be distributed to the toolbox users, since they are not required to run the toolbox.
 We recommend keeping the MEX source file outside of the `toolbox` folder.

-For the Arithmetic toolbox:
+For the Arithmetic toolbox, create:
-1. Create a folder called `cpp` at the root folder
+1. `cpp` folder at the root folder
-2. Create a subfolder called `mexfunctions` within the `cpp` folder and save `invertMex.cpp` within this folder
+2. `mexfunctions` subfolder within the `cpp` folder and save `invertMex.cpp` within this folder
-3. Create a private folder within the toolbox folder for storing the compiled MEX functions
+3. `private` folder within the toolbox folder for storing the compiled MEX functions
 ``` text
 arithmetic/
 ├───cpp/